javiercanadillas/bk8s-demo/README.md

 # From GKE to Cloud Run, a journey

 This is a repo with the code and demo steps I've used for the [bk8s 2020 (Balearic Kubernetes Day)](https://www.meetup.com/awsusergrouppalma/events/273766784/).
-What's documented here works, but it assumens some basic knowledge of GCP, KNative, Cloud Run, Cloud Build and related technologies.
+What's documented here works, but it assumes some basic knowledge of GCP, KNative, Cloud Run, Cloud Build and related technologies.

 ## Prerequirements